Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 When the user clicks on the Delete button, they are first taken to a confirmation page.
 This page is intended to avoid user errors (i.e. misclicks on the Delete button).

 Once the user deletes a track, or changes their mind and clicks the ‘No, Cancel’ button, they are taken back to the charts page.
 If the user clicks ‘No, Cancel’, they are always taken back to the charts page, even if they clicked ‘No, Cancel’ from a track-detail page.
-Ideally, if coming from a track-detail page, they would be taken back to that track-detail page when cancelling the delete.
+Ideally, if coming from a track-detail page, they would be taken back to that track-detail page when cancelling the delete, and not to the charts page.
 This is a current limitation of the app.
 ### Track Submission
 Users are able to submit a track to DesertIsland by using a form found on add-track.html.
 Users can get to this page by clicking the nav links in either the main nav or the footer.
 There is also a link on the call to action text on the bottom parallax image on index.html, and also if the user sets a decade filter that returns no tracks, they will be shown a link to add-track.html there as well.

 The content on add-track.html is quite similar to the content found on edit-track.html.
-The forms used on both pages is discussed in detail here
+The forms used on both pages is discussed in detail [here](#add-and-edit-track-forms).
 ### Add and Edit Track Forms
 The forms on both the edit and add track pages are essentially the same.
 The primary difference is that when the user goes to add a track, they are presented with a blank form, whereas the edit form will have the selected track’s info already filled in.
 There is also a difference in where the form takes the user after it has been submitted.
-In the case off add-track, the user will go to the charts page with sorting order set to ‘Date Added (Newest)’ so that they can see their newly uploaded track at the top of the list, with pagination and decade filter set at defaults (limitations of this system are discussed in known issues).
-In the case of an edit, the user will be taken back to the charts page, but with the current pagination, decade filter, and sorting order that they had before going to edit.
+In the case off add-track, the user will go to the charts page with sorting order set to ‘Date Added (Newest)’ so that they can see their newly uploaded track at the top of the list, with pagination and decade filter set at defaults.
+In the case of an edit, the user will be taken back to the charts page, but with the current pagination, decade filter, and sorting order that they had before going to the edit.

 The forms are constructed using Materialize classes.
 Materialize icons are used in order to improve the forms’ aesthetics, as well as make fields more recognisable.